anirudh2608/Sorting-visualizer/README.md

-This project is meant to be a tutorial for Clement Mihailescu's [Sorting Visualizer project](https://github.com/clementmihailescu/Sorting-Visualizer).

 Everything related to the tutorial (i.e., all the code that I, Clement, wrote) is located under /src/SortingVisualizer and /src/sortingAlgorithms.
 The SortingVisualizer component is imported and rendered in App.js.